skorokithakis/django-project-template/README.md

   project_name
 ```

+After installation, you need to change the following:

+* Change this README.
-Delete/change the files `README.md` and `LICENSE` to suit your project, and that's it!
+* Delete/change the `LICENSE` file.
+* Add your domain in `settings.py`'s `ALLOWED_HOSTS`.
+* If you'te using Dokku, add your domain name to `misc/dokku/CHECKS`.

 You're ready to run the project with `docker-compose` and add that "container expert" bullet point to your CV:

 ```bash